bricomp/Nextion-Library/README.md

 This is handled by the `getReply(timeout)` and `respondToReply()` functions.

+`getReply(timeout)` is used to see if there is any response from the Nextion and if there is to gather the data (in the variable `nextionEvent`).

+`repondToReply` is used to decode the data in the variable `nextionEvent` and to act accordingly, or to signal that further action is required to fully act upon the data from the Nextion.

 The *getReply()* function can be used in two forms `display.getReply()` and `display.getReply(timeout)`.
 In the first the serial port is simply checked for any returned characters.
 If there are none then *false* is returned.
 In the second form the function waits for timeout ms or a character to appear.

 If there is a reply from Nextion then the reply char (id) is received and the required number of following char/bytes dependant upon the value of the Id.
 The first character returned is known as the id character.